Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Models and Parameter Space

 when at Earth's core the temperature is 5000 K and density is 10 g/cm$^3$.
 We adopt these nominal values and therefore do not include slowly-varying corrections that would account for different values.
 Furthermore, Ref. \cite{Acevedo:2020gro} estimates the capture rate for isotope-dependent $(A^4)$ DM-nucleon scattering as

-where capture is efficient in the low-mass range but much less efficient in the high-mass case.
+where capture is efficient for large enough cross section but drops rapidly below a certain value that depends on the mass.
 So, finally, we can combine \eref{eq:ann-rate-v1} with \eref{eq:thermalization-radius} and \eref{eq:capture-rate}, including a factor of 2 to account for each annihilation producing two neutrinos, to find:

 where we have used $t = 4.5$ Gyr as the age of Earth.
 Our constraints in subsequent sections will take the DM-nucleon cross section $\sigma_{\chi N}$ and the thermally-averaged DM self-annihilation cross section $\langle \sigma v \rangle$ to vary as independent parameters.